Kris-0605/jsonz/README.md

 ### String array

-A string array **begins with the length of the array in bytes as a resizing integer, followed by sequential resizing integers representing string IDs**.
+A string array **begins with the length of the array in bytes as an unsigned 64-bit integer, followed by sequential resizing integers representing string IDs**.
 Note that the size of the array in bytes is the amount of space that the string IDs take to store, not the size of the strings themselves.

 ### Speedy string array